Swethan-B/Login-Credential-Tester-using-Selenium/README.md

-Login Credential Tester using Selenium (Python)
+🔐Login Credential Tester using Selenium (Python)
 ===============================================

 This script allows you to test multiple sets of login credentials on any website with a login form using Selenium.
 It intelligently detects whether login was successful or not and automatically logs out before attempting the next login.

 -------------------------------------------------
-Features:
+✅ Features:
 -------------------------------------------------
 - Accepts dynamic login page URLs from user input
 - Accepts multiple username/password sets to test
 - Automatically detects login success or failure
 - Logs out automatically if login is successful
-- Works on most standard HTML login forms

 -------------------------------------------------
-Requirements:
+ 🧰 Requirements:
 -------------------------------------------------
 - Python 3.7 or higher
 - Google Chrome browser installed